Palm Beach County Stands Ready to Respond to COVID19

 o EM sends updates to municipalities and EMS agencies as requested by FDOH.

-o EM’s Daily Ops Reports include updated information on COVID-19.
+o EM’s Daily Operations Reports include updated information on COVID-19.

 o Conducted today’s inter-agency briefing.